OCRC/Carraro-et-al_2021/README.md

 # Single-cell analysis with dbMAP

-  For this step, you'll need to have (dbMAP)[https://github.com/davisidarta/dbMAP] installed.
+  For this step, you'll need to have (dbMAP)[https://github.com/davisidarta/dbMAP] installed, along with (Seurat)[https://satijalab.org/seurat] for single-cell analysis in R.
   Main findings can be reproduced by executing the following line in the terminal:

   ```